 The Detroit and Shore Line RR (1898-1981) → GTW

-The Detroit area has many yards because of the number of
+The Detroit area has quite a few yards because of the number of

 railroads that use to either come through town or terminate here, they include:

 CP's Flatrock Yard, south of Detroit